MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Digest: We introduce the first practical demonstration of an attacker controlling a remotely hosted DNN with no such knowledge.
 Our attack evades a category of defenses, which we call gradient masking, previously proposed to increase resilience to adversarial examples.

 ## Poisoning Attacks and Defenses

+### Poisoning Attacks and Defenses: 2022

+- Backdoor Defense via Decoupling the Training Process. [[paper]](https://arxiv.org/abs/2202.03423) [[code]](https://github.com/sclbd/dbd)
+  - Kunzhe Huang, Yiming Li, Baoyuan Wu, Zhan Qin, Kui Ren. *ICLR 2022*
+  - Key Word: Backdoor Defenses.
+  - Digest:  We reveal that poisoned samples tend to cluster together in the feature space of the attacked DNN model, which is mostly due to the end-to-end supervised training paradigm.
+Inspired by this observation, we propose a novel backdoor defense via decoupling the original end-to-end training process into three stages.
+Specifically, we first learn the backbone of a DNN model via self-supervised learning based on training samples without their labels.

+- Post-Training Detection of Backdoor Attacks for Two-Class and Multi-Attack Scenarios. [[paper]](https://arxiv.org/abs/2201.08474) [[code]](https://github.com/zhenxianglance/2classbadetection)
+  - Zhen Xiang, David J. Miller, George Kesidis. *ICLR 2022*
+  - Keyword: Backdoor Detection; Adversarial Training.
+  - Digest: We propose a detection framework based on BP reverse-engineering and a novel expected transferability (ET) statistic.
+We show that our ET statistic is effective using the same detection threshold, irrespective of the classification domain, the attack configuration, and the BP reverse-engineering algorithm that is used.

+### Poisoning Attacks and Defenses: 2021

+- AEVA: Black-box Backdoor Detection Using Adversarial Extreme Value Analysis. [[paper]](https://arxiv.org/abs/2110.14880) [[code]](https://github.com/junfenggo/aeva-blackbox-backdoor-detection-main)
+  - Junfeng Guo, Ang Li, Cong Liu. *ICLR 2022*
+  - Key Word: Backdoor Detection.
+  - Digest: We address the black-box hard-label backdoor detection problem where the DNN is fully black-box and only its final output label is accessible.
+We approach this problem from the optimization perspective and show that the objective of backdoor detection is bounded by an adversarial objective.

+- Adversarial Unlearning of Backdoors via Implicit Hypergradient. [[paper]](https://arxiv.org/abs/2110.03735) [[code]](https://github.com/yizeng623/i-bau_adversarial_unlearning_of-backdoors_via_implicit_hypergradient)
+  - Yi Zeng, Si Chen, Won Park, Z. Morley Mao, Ming Jin, Ruoxi Jia. *ICLR 2022*
+  - Key Word: Backdoor Defenses; Backdoor Removal; Adversarial Unlearning.
+  - Digest: We propose a minimax formulation for removing backdoors from a given poisoned model based on a small set of clean data.
+This formulation encompasses much of prior work on backdoor removal.
+We propose the Implicit Backdoor Adversarial Unlearning (I-BAU) algorithm to solve the minimax.
+Unlike previous work, which breaks down the minimax into separate inner and outer problems, our algorithm utilizes the implicit hypergradient to account for the interdependence between inner and outer optimization.

+- BadPre: Task-agnostic Backdoor Attacks to Pre-trained NLP Foundation Models. [[paper]](https://arxiv.org/abs/2110.02467)
+  - Kangjie Chen, Yuxian Meng, Xiaofei Sun, Shangwei Guo, Tianwei Zhang, Jiwei Li, Chun Fan. *ICLR 2022*
+  - Key Word: Pre-trained Natural Language Processing Models; Backdoor Attacks.
+  - Digest: In this work, we propose BadPre, the first backdoor attack against various downstream models built based on pre-trained NLP models.
+BadPre can launch trojan attacks against different language tasks with the same trigger.
+The key insight of our approach is that downstream models can inherit the security characteristics from the pre-trained models.

+- How to Inject Backdoors with Better Consistency: Logit Anchoring on Clean Data. [[paper]](https://arxiv.org/abs/2109.01300)
+  - Zhiyuan Zhang, Lingjuan Lyu, Weiqiang Wang, Lichao Sun, Xu Sun. *ICLR 2022*
+  - Key Word: Backdoor Attacks; Weight Perturbations.
+  - Digest: Previous work finds that backdoors can be injected into a trained clean model with Adversarial Weight Perturbation (AWP), which means the variation of parameters are small in backdoor learning.
+In this work, we observe an interesting phenomenon that the variations of parameters are always AWPs when tuning the trained clean model to inject backdoors.
+We further provide theoretical analysis to explain this phenomenon.
+We are the first to formulate the behavior of maintaining accuracy on clean data as the consistency of backdoored models, which includes both global consistency and instance-wise consistency.

+- Data Poisoning Won't Save You From Facial Recognition. [[paper]](https://arxiv.org/abs/2106.14851) [[code]](https://github.com/ftramer/facecure)
+  - Evani Radiya-Dixit, Sanghyun Hong, Nicholas Carlini, Florian Tramèr. *ICLR 2022*
+  - Key Word: Poisoning Attacks; Adversarial Examples; Face Recognition.
+  - Digest: We demonstrate that this strategy provides a false sense of security, as it ignores an inherent asymmetry between the parties: users' pictures are perturbed once and for all before being published (at which point they are scraped) and must thereafter fool all future models---including models trained adaptively against the users' past attacks, or models that use new technologies discovered after the attack.

+- Poisoning and Backdooring Contrastive Learning. [[paper]](https://arxiv.org/abs/2106.09667)
+  - Key Word: Contrastive Learning; Poisoning Attacks; Backdoor Attacks. *ICLR 2022*
+  - Digest: Multimodal contrastive learning methods like CLIP train on noisy and uncurated training datasets.
+This is cheaper than labeling datasets manually, and even improves out-of-distribution robustness.
+We show that this practice makes backdoor and poisoning attacks a significant threat.
+By poisoning just 0.01% of a dataset (e.g., just 300 images of the 3 million-example Conceptual Captions dataset), we can cause the model to misclassify test images by overlaying a small patch.

 ### Poisoning Attacks and Defenses: 2020